Contact Hours 1.00

 Required reading for all learners: Implicit Bias impacts patient outcomes

 Disorders of sodium, including syndrome of inappropriate antidiuretic hormone (SIADH), cerebral salt wasting (CSW) and diabetes insipidus (DI) are the most common electrolyte imbalances in critically ill neuroscience patients.
 This intermediate-level lecture includes a discussion of the pathophysiology, clinical presentation, diagnostic workup and management of sodium disorders in traumatic brain injury, stroke, central nervous system infections and brain tumors.
-Case studies are included.Learners must attend/view/read the entire activity, read Implicit Bias impacts patient outcomes, and complete the associated evaluation to be awarded the contact hours or CERP.
+Case studies are included.Learners must complete the entire activity and the associated evaluation AND read Implicit Bias impacts patient outcomes.
 No partial credit will be awarded.

 Refund PolicyContinuing Education Activities are nonrefundable.